-I. Accumulated Leave
+I. Compensated Absences

-In certain circumstances, such as upon leaving employment or retirement, employees are entitled to cash payments for unused leave.
-Unpaid leave is not reflected as a liability under the District's cash basis of accounting.
+Employees are entitled to cash payments for unused vacation and sick leave in certain circumstances, such as upon leaving employment.
+Unpaid vacation and sick leave are not reflected as liabilities under the cash basis of accounting used by the District.